 Freshman students may construct research posters and apply to contribute to FYRE - the First-Year Research Experience exhibition.
 This is a display of research posters, mounted on the walls of the Rhetoric and Composition Department.

-To find out more about these extracurricular presentation, publication and financial support for research events, go to the Undergraduate Research wesbite.
+To find out more about these extracurricular presentations, publications and financial support for research events, go to the Undergraduate Research website.

 Whether you are a Freshman or a Senior, you also have the opportunity to upload your best work to DAR - the Digital Archives Repository.
 This is an online database on the library websites that collects and makes available all kinds of student and faculty work.